Khandakar227/javafest24/README.md

 </h4>

 ## Overview
 **CERENA** is an innovative healthcare platform designed to transform how people navigate their health.
-By harnessing the power of AI,ML. **CERENA** provides a comprehensive suite of tools to enhance learning, creativity, and overall well-being.
+By harnessing the power of AI,ML.
 This application is a single destination for all healthcare services, aiming to improve the quality and accessibility of healthcare.

 **Key points of CERENA :**
 * **`Conventional Healthcare`**: Comprehensive information on Doctors,Medications